rice-solar-physics/IonPopSolver/README.md

  + Move atomic database out of radiation model.
 Use apolloDB
  + Can it handle more than one element?
  + XML config files

+## Dependencies
+### Boost

+ + Download the Boost libraries tarball from [source](http://www.boost.org/doc/libs/1_55_0/more/getting_started/unix-variants.html).
+Get the Mac/Linux version since we are working in Cygwin.
+ + Untar/unzip the compressed source
+ > `tar xvzf boost_1_55_0.tar.gz`
+ + Change directories into the now uncompressed Boost directory.
+ > `cd boost_1_55_0`
+ + Next we need to build and install the libraries.
+To show the available libraries (but not install anything yet), run
+ > `./bootstrap.sh --show-libraries`
+ + You should see `program_options` under the part that says "The Boost libraries requiring separate building and installation are:".
+ + Now its time to setup our installation.
+Run,
+ > `./bootstrap.sh --with-libraries=program_options --prefix=/usr/local`
+ + Next we need to actually install the libraries in the right place
+ > `./b2 link=static install`